daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 I came up with my Augmentation Strategy.
 My augmentation pipeline included the following randomized transformations:

-•	Horizontal Flipping: This technique introduced symmetry variability.
+•	**Horizontal Flipping**: This technique introduced symmetry variability.

-•	Rotation (±20°): A slight rotation simulated different object orientations.
+•	**Rotation (±20°)**: A slight rotation simulated different object orientations.
 This is true as object location and angles of view can be varied due to their own position on the ground and flying paths of satellite and UAV.

-•	Contrast Enhancement: I also applied contrast jittering with random intensity factors (0.6–1.4) which is considered slight differences for image diversification.
+•	**Contrast Enhancement**: I also applied contrast jittering with random intensity factors (0.6–1.4) which is considered slight differences for image diversification.

-•	Autocontrast and Histogram Equalization: I also enhanced image contrast automatically or balanced histogram intensities.
+•	**Autocontrast and Histogram Equalization**: I also enhanced image contrast automatically or balanced histogram intensities.

-•	Brightness Adjustment: This modification helped me to adust lighting variability with random brightness scaling (0.7–1.3).
+•	**Brightness Adjustment**: This modification helped me to adust lighting variability with random brightness scaling (0.7–1.3).
 This is true in reality as satellite and UAV may capture images in different lighting conditions.

 With these augmentations, I could apply probabilistically per image-mask pair, ensuring diverse and unique outputs from each original sample.

 Here are my Pipeline Characteristics as follows:

-•	Target Count: I aimed for 10,000 augmented pairs across 8 different tile folders.
+•	**Target Count**: I aimed for 10,000 augmented pairs across 8 different tile folders.

-•	Augmentation Coverage: This coverage ensured that each valid image–mask pair was augmented uniformly to meet the total target.
+•	**Augmentation Coverage**: This coverage ensured that each valid image–mask pair was augmented uniformly to meet the total target.

-•	Input Resolution: I also resized images and masks to 512×512 pixels using BILINEAR for images and NEAREST for masks.
+•	**Input Resolution**: I also resized images and masks to 512×512 pixels using BILINEAR for images and NEAREST for masks.

-•	Frameworks: I completed augmentation by using Python’s Pillow (PIL) library.
+•	**Frameworks**: I completed augmentation by using Python’s Pillow (PIL) library.

 ---